Transferring to Pitt-Johnstown

 Will my college credits be accepted by Pitt-Johnstown?

-If you are admitted to Pitt-Johnstown, any college credits already earned will be evaluated by the Registar's Office.
+Once you are admitted to Pitt-Johnstown, any college credits already earned will be evaluated by our Registar's Office.
 A transfer-credit evaluation will be sent to you following your notification of admission.

 Below are links to some two and four year schools that Pitt-Johnstown currently accepts credits from.
 While not meant to be a definitive guide, it is a useful tool to get a general idea of what will transfer.
 It is important to remember, however, if you do not see the institution that you are attending on our list; we may still accept credits from that institution.
 Contact our Registrar's Office for questions about the transfer-credit process and guidelines.